Yao-Xinchen/ECE391-Tips/macos.md

 sudo make install
 ```

-After that, the `qemu-system-riscv64` should be available in `/usr/local/bin/`.
+After that, the `qemu-system-riscv64` is available in `/usr/local/bin/`.

 You can check this with